-COURSECODE: BHMCT-407 - 18 COURSETITLE: ACCOMODATION OPERATIONS -III (THEORY) COURSEOUTCOME: ACCOMODATION OPERATIONS -III (THEORY) ACCOMODATION OPERATIONS -III (THEORY) The students will be well versed with the supervisory responsibility, Linen The students will be well versed with the supervisory responsibility, Linen COURSEOUTCOME. handling process, Launury Operations, mean about Textiles or garments.
-THAT HATION. about Textiles or garments.
-The performance of the students will be evaluated on the basis of EVALUATION: The performance of the students will be evaluated on the 40 percent of classparticipation, house tests, regularity and assignments carrying 40 percent of a hours classparticipation, house tests, regularity and assignments carrying for p 3 hours the total credit and rest 60 percent through semester end examination of 3 hours the total credit and rest of pr duration INSTRUCTIONSFOR The paper will be divided into three parts.
-Part A: There will be ten short answer questions (2 marks each) covering whole PAPER SETTING: Part A: There will be tell short answer quee Syllabus.
+COLIDSECODE.
+BHMCT-407 - 18 COURSECODE: COURSETITLE: ACCOMODATION OPERATIONS -III (THEORY) COURSEOUTCOME: The students will be well versed with the supervisory responsibility, Linen handling process, Laundry Operations, need of special cleaning and also learn EVALUATION. about Textiles or garments.
+EVALUATION: The performance of the students will be evaluated on the basis of classparticipation, house tests, regularity and assignments carrying 40 percent of the total credit and rest 60 percent through semester end examination of 3 hours duration INSTRUCTIONSFOR The paper will be divided into three parts.
+PAPER SETTING: Part A: There will be ten short answer questions (2 marks each) covering whole I MI ER SET TING.
+Syllabus.
 The total marks for this part will be of 20.
 Part B: There will be Five questions.
-The student has to be attempt any4 (5 marks Part B: There will be Five questions.
+The student has to be attempt any4 (5 marks each) covering the whole Syllabus.
 The total marks for this part will be of 20.
-Part B: There will be Five questions.
-The student has to this part will be of 20.
-Part B: There will be Five questions.
-The student has to be an will be of 20. each) covering the whole Syllabus.
+Part C : There will be Three questions.
+The student has to be attempt any2 (10) marks each).
 The total marks for this part will be of 20.
-Part C: There will be Three questions.
-The student has to be attempt any2 (10 Dart C. There will be Three questions.
-The student has to a marks each).
-The total marks for this part will be of 20.
-UNIT - 1 HOUSEKEEPING SUPERVISION Importance of Inspection Control Line ation of Supervisors cit Checklist for Infection Checking for infection Typical Areas usually neglected where special attention is required.
-Self Supervision Techniques for Cleaning Stall Degree of Discretion / Delegation to Cleaning Start U NIT - 2 LINEN / UNIFORM / TAILOR ROOM 0111-2 • Layout The second Linen Exchange Procedure • Types of Linen, Sizes, and Enter Exchange First Selection of Linen Storage Facilities and Conditions Par Stock: Factors affecting Par Stock, Calculation of Par Stock Discard Management Linan Inventory System Uniform Designing: Importance Types, Characteristics, Selection, Par Stock Uniform Designing, importance, types, end attended Function of Tailor Room Managing Inventory Par Level of Linen, Uniform, guest loan items, machines and equipment cleaning supplies & guest Supplies.
-INIT - 3 SPECIAL CLEANING PROGRAMME Daily, Weekly, Fortnightly and Monthly Cleaning De the slopping Spring cleaning deen Cleaning Cleaning of different types of floor Surfaces • Special Service - baby sitting, second service, freshen up service, vale service. • Care and Cleaning of Metal - Brass, Copper, Silver, EPNS, Bronze, Gu Metal,Chromium pewter, Stainless Steel, Types of Tarnish,Cleaning Agen and their uses.
-NIT-4 TEXTTILES Textile Terminology Classification and Identification of Textile Fibers Classification and Identification of Textile Fibers Characteristic of Textile Fibers
+UNIT - 1 HOUSEKEEPING SUPERVISION Importance of Inspection Special Function of Supervisors Checklist for Infection Typical Areas usually neglected where special attention is required.
+Self Supervision Techniques for Cleaning Staff Degree of Discretion/ Delegation to Cleaning Staff UNIT - 2 LINEN / UNIFORM / TAILOR ROOM • Layout Types of Linen, Sizes, and Linen Exchange Procedure Selection of Linen Storage Facilities and Conditions Par Stock: Factors affecting Par Stock, Calculation of Par Stock Discard Management Linen Inventory System Uniform Designing: Importance, Types, Characteristics, Selection, Par Stock Function of Tailor Room Managing Inventory Par Level of Linen, Uniform, guest loan items, machines and equipment cleaning supplies & guest Supplies.
+UNIT - 3 SPECIAL CLEANING PROGRAMME Daily, Weekly, Fortnightly and Monthly Cleaning Routine cleaning, Spring cleaning, deep Cleaning.
+Cleaning of different types of floor Surfaces Special Service - baby sitting, second service, freshen up service, valet service. • Care and Cleaning of Metal - Brass, Copper, Silver, EPNS, Bronze, Gun Metal, Chromium pewter, Stainless Steel, Types of Tarnish, Cleaning Agents and their uses.
+UNIT- 4 TEXTTILES Textile Terminology Classification and Identification of Textile Fibers Characteristic of Textile Fibers - Grandeteribute of Teather Fibers